 When are my fees due?

 You need to pay your fees seven days prior to the start of your study.
-For Semester one 2022 the due date is 1 March.
-For Semester two 2022, this is 18 July.
 If you enrol after the first day of the semester, your fees are due immediately.

 If you’re an international student, studying in New Zealand, you need to pay your tuition fees in enough time for your student visa application to be issued, by the relevant start date.